Vladimirus051/MyLib1.1/README.md

 # MyLib1.1
 The app allows users to add books to their library, mark them as read or unread, and rate them.
 Application Features:

--Adding/deleting a book
+- Adding/deleting a book
--The ability to leave comments
+- The ability to leave comments
--View the added books
+- View the added books

 You can use the command to **quickly install** all required dependencies: